On the minimal spectral radii of skew-reciprocal integer matrices: Skew-reciprocity and minimal spectral radii

 \begin{enumerate} \item $G=2A_1$.
-In this case~$Q(t) = 1-t^a-t^b$.
-Without loss of generality we may assume~$b=2g$.
-The only way to have the moduli of the coefficients symmetrically distributed is if~$a=g$.
-But since the leading and the constant term of the polynomial have a different sign, by Lemma~\ref{srec_constraints} there cannot be a middle coefficient if the polynomial is skew-reciprocal.
-It follows that all roots of~$Q(t)$ are roots of unity, and hence there are no examples to consider with~$G=2A_1$. \item $G=3A_1$.
+As noted in Example~\ref{example}, there are no nonnegative irreducible skew-reciprocal matrices~$A\in\mathrm{GL}_{2g}(\mathbb{Z})$ with~$g$ even and~$2A_1$ as their curve graph. \item $G=3A_1$.
 In this case~$Q(t) = 1-t^a-t^b-t^c$.
 Without loss of generality we assume~$c=2g$.
 If we want the moduli of the coefficients symmetrically distributed, we are left with the options